-Caused by setting a page width that is negative or extremely short, setting a page length that is negative or extremely short, reprocessing a macro package (e.g. performing a a macro package that was requested from the command line), or requesting the -s1 option to troff on a document that is longer than ten pages.
+Caused by setting a page width that is negative or extremely short, setting a page length that is negative or extremely short, reprocessing a macro package (e.g. performing a .so to a macro package that was requested from the command line), or requesting the -s1 option to troff on a document that is longer than ten pages.
+The term ev refers to environment parameters.